uscensusbureau/fismatic/README.md

 Security compliance is time consuming (and therefore expensive) for most organizations in and around the federal government.
 Two particular pain points were identified:

 - Select[ing] Controls that are appropriate for a given system
-- The back-and-forth between delivery teams and assessors Implement/Assess[ing the] Controls
+- The back-and-forth between delivery teams Implement[ing] and reviewers Assess[ing] Controls

 Delivery teams, who may or may not have experience writing System Security Plans (SSPs), spend a lot of time working on the language for security controls.
 This is then sent to the assessor, who may be pointing out common mistakes.
 Each of these back-and-forths can take days or weeks, costing staff hours on both sides and stretching out the time before the project can actually deliver value to users.